 Thank you for your interest in supporting the University Libraries.
-Your gift helps us build on our work that advances knowledge and enriches lives.
+Your gift helps us build on our work that powers curiosity, discovery, and connection.
 Through your generosity, we are better able to serve our students and faculty, Minnesota residents, and scholars from around the world.

 Support the Libraries

 We can help you plan your impact.
 Please contact Heather Beaton, Director of Development, for further information at 612-624-8207 or email@example.com.

 Your support directly helps U of M students:

 - Save money on required textbooks and other course materials

 Your gift to the Libraries benefits all University of Minnesota students.